ianmcburnie/bones/README.md

 ## [Lightbox Dialog](https://ebay.gitbooks.io/mindpatterns/content/disclosure/lightbox-dialog.html)

 A lightbox dialog is always modal.
 Other types of lightbox dialog include: [alert dialog](#user-content-alert-dialog), [confirm dialog](#user-content-confirm-dialog) & [input dialog](#user-content-input-dialog).

+Try to bucket the main page content in an element that is *not* an ancestor of the dialog.
+This will vastly simplify the amount of DOM manipulation when implementing modal behaviour.

 ```html
 <div class="lightbox-dialog" role="dialog" aria-labelledby="lightbox-dialog-title" aria-modal="true">